 Non-profit organizations and some businesses give you a chance for your old tree to grace the lives of others.
 You may find a recycling campaign happening within your community, but there are other options like your local schools, nursing homes, and charities you can donate to.
 A quick online search can help you find the best place in your area.
 They may even be able to pick the tree up from your residence.

 Take your tree to a drop-off Christmas tree recycling center in your area.
-Almost every city or town has a recycling center where you can drop off your plastic, glass, aluminum, scrap metal, paper, or old artificial Christmas trees.
-Your community may either have a public or private trash collection service, so be sure to check their specific instructions.
-Become an eco-friendly citizen and recycle your old tree to prevent it from ending up in a landfill!
+Most cities have a recycling center where you can drop off your plastic, glass, aluminum, scrap metal, paper, or old artificial Christmas trees.
+Your community may have a public or private trash collection service, so be sure to check their specific instructions.
+Become an eco-friendly citizen and recycle your old tree to prevent it from ending up in a landfill.

-Before disposing of your artificial Christmas tree or sending it out for recycling, we have a few general guidelines you can follow.
-Read through these simple steps to make sure your tree is as recyclable as possible:
+Before disposing of your artificial Christmas tree, follow these simple steps to make sure it’s as recyclable as possible:

-- Remove all decorations.
-Any decorations like garlands, tinsel, or ornaments should be removed, as they will interfere with the recycling process.
+- Remove your decorations.
+All garlands, tinsel, and ornaments should be removed, as they will interfere with the recycling process.

-If you’re more interested in repurposing your artificial tree than recycling it, try cutting the branches apart to create wreaths or garlands you can use to adorn your front door, mantel, or banisters.
-Depending on the shape of your artificial tree’s branches and foliage, you should be able to use wire cutters to trim them to your desired length.
-Coupled with festive ribbons, lights, and ornaments, your old Christmas tree will add a lovely, magical touch to the rest of your seasonal decorations.
+If you’re more interested in repurposing your artificial tree than recycling it, try cutting the branches apart to create wreaths or garlands for your front door, mantel, or banisters.
+Use wire cutters to trim them to your desired length.
+Coupled with festive ribbons, lights, and ornaments, your old Christmas tree will add a lovely touch to your seasonal decorations.